SanjeevaRDodlapati/QeMLflow/docs/development/CODEBASE_ASSESSMENT_AND_STRATEGIC_PLAN.md

 ## 📊 Executive Summary

-ChemML has evolved into a **large, complex, enterprise-grade** machine learning framework with excellent architecture but significant maintenance requirements.
+QeMLflow has evolved into a **large, complex, enterprise-grade** machine learning framework with excellent architecture but significant maintenance requirements.
 The codebase demonstrates mature engineering practices with comprehensive testing (1,001 tests) and quality infrastructure, but faces typical large-scale challenges requiring systematic attention.

 **Key Finding**: Regular validation is **ABSOLUTELY CRITICAL** due to scale and complexity.